August 16, 2020

 Behind the Curtain

 I don't understand how this clown show is possible.
 A person should not make promises she knows she cannot fulfill, and can barely even remember making.
 An employer cannot treat employees this way-- the things Ben is doing are illegal and the business could get shut down by the State or Federal employment authorities at any moment.
 In all likelihood, Ben's company will fail not through a lack of proper service offerings, but because of its erratic and unreliable CEO and its failure to deliver services to customers.
 Customers have signed contracts and paid NRC (non-recurring charges) to get services turned up, and 6x7 owes those customers service turn-ups.
 I doubt the company is going to survive, and in my opinion it's going to end badly.

-If I had to trace the dysfunction at 6x7 to any one cause, it would be Ben's autism.
-Ben freely states that she is autistic, although this was not disclosed to me until June 2020.
-This appears to cause her to disregard other people's needs and expectations, and also reduces her ability to tell the truth.
-Had I known in 2018 any of the important things I know now, I would never have responded to that initial Craigslist ad.
+I cannot really trace the dysfunction at 6x7 to any one cause.
+Ben does freely state that she is autistic, however, I should not infer that her autism is the cause of her bad behavior; as pointed out by someone who emailed me in response to this page, there are plenty of autistic people who do not behave badly like Ben.
+Either way, had I known in 2018 any of the important things I know now, I would never have responded to that initial Craigslist ad.
 I would have gone with a real datacenter operator such as Digital Realty, which recently quoted me a very reasonable price for a cabinet at 200 Paul Avenue.
 At least that way, I would not be out $20,000 and a month and a half of my life, plus the incredible stress of being pulled in so many directions by an erratic and ultimately unreliable individual.
 To think that Ben considered me a close friend is laughable...friends don't defraud each other.
 I hope whoever reads this page in its entirety thinks twice about doing business with Ben or 6x7.

 * Ben freely states that she is autistic.